-"We'd been talking about clustering for years," Art Rea, software engineering manager, said.
+"We'd been talking about clustering for years," said Art Rea, the city's software engineering manager.
 "It's not something that just came up."

 Rea first heard about DH2i in a user group for local municipalities in Colorado.
 He discussed SQL Server clustering software and DH2i with another local city and looked into it, as well as other options.
 However, the other clustering software options all would have forced Westminster to upgrade its SQL Server licenses from standard to enterprise edition, and they would have had to buy the enterprise edition separately for each of those servers, making the cost prohibitive.